jtanx/fontforge/doc/sphinx/ui/mainviews/charview.rst

 joined.

-If you double click then a point will be added as above and a :doc:`Point Info <getinfo>` dlg will appear to give you fine control over the location of the point and its control points.
+If you double click then a point will be added as above and a :doc:`Point Info </ui/dialogs/getinfo>` dlg will appear to give you fine control over the location of the point and its control points.

 The four different point types are